alxcn/alejandroucanpuc/content/project/GWDetection/index.md

 * David Alejandro Matamoros Alvarado

-We are working actively on the preprint with the results
+We are working actively on the preprint with the results.

+## Related Concepts:

+* Convolutional Neural Networks
+* Persistent Homology
+* Persistent Image
+* HASH map
+* Fourier Analysis

 ### References